daniel1kp/diamond-price-predictor/README.md

 ## Data Sources

 The dataset used in this project can be found on Kaggle.
 You can access the dataset [here](https://www.kaggle.com/datasets/shivam2503/diamonds).

+## Deployment

+The web application can be accessed [here](https://diamond-price-prediction-application.streamlit.app/).